galasa-dev/webui/README.md

 ## Important Information

 When attempting to run Galasa's webui locally, you may need to set some environment variables.

-See below:
+**Note: If setting up in a dev container, your variables will be printed to the console if not set in a .env file.**

 ### GALASA_DEV_TOKEN and GALASA_API_SERVER_URL
 - In order to [connect the local development web UI with a remote API server](#connecting-the-local-development-web-ui-with-a-remote-api-server), you must set the following environment variables (see link for instructions).